scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Propagation of PCBs {#path-prop}

-This section describes how PCBs are selected and propagated in the path exploration process.
+This section describes how PCBs are received, selected and propagated in the path exploration process.

 ### Selection of PCBs to Propagate {#selection}

-As an AS receives a series of intra-ISD or core PCBs, it MUST select the PCBs that it will propagate further.
+As an AS receives PCBs, it MUST select which ones to propagate further.
 Each AS specifies a local policy on the basis of which PCBs are evaluated, selected, or eliminated.
 The selection process can inspect and compare the properties of the candidate PCBs (e.g., length, disjointness across different paths, age, expiration time) and/or take into account which PCBs have been propagated in the past.

-Naturally, an AS's policy selects PCBs corresponding to paths that are commercially or otherwise operationally viable.
 From these viable PCBs, only a relatively small subset SHOULD be propagated to avoid excessive overhead of the path discovery system in bigger networks.

 The goal of the AS SHOULD be to propagate those candidate PCBs with the highest probability of collectively meeting the needs of the endpoints that will perform path construction.
 As SCION does not provide any in-band signal about the intentions of endpoints nor about the policies of downstream ASes, the policy will typically select a somewhat diverse set optimized for multiple, generic parameters.